bsoc-bitbyte/.github/.github/CONTRIBUTING.md

     ```
 4. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.
     - Go to your fork on GitHub.
-    - Switch to the `BRANCH`.
     - Click *Compare & pull request*.
     - Click *Create pull request*.

-Wait for an upstream developer to review and merge your pull request.
+Wait for a maintainer to review and merge your pull request.

 If there are review comments to be addressed, continue working on your branch, commiting, optionally rebasing, amending, squashing, and dropping them, and pushing them to the `branch` of `origin` (your fork).
 Any changes to the `branch` automatically become available in the pull request.